Skip to main content

 • Create a Jira issue.

-• Edit a Jira issue (such as changing an assignee or priority).
+• Edit a Jira issue (such as changing an assignee).

 • Comment within a Jira issue.